 - Alert small children in the home. - Leave immediately by your escape plan.
 Every second counts, so don't waste time getting dressed or picking up valuables. - In leaving, don't open any inside door without first feeling its surface.
 If hot, or if you see smoke seeping through cracks, don't open that door!
 Instead, use your alternate exit.
 If the inside of the door is cool, place your shoulder against it, open it slightly and be ready to slam it shut if heat and smoke rush in. - Stay close to the floor if the air is smoky.
-Breathe shallowly through a cloth, wet if possible. - Once outside, go to your selected meeting place and make sure everyone is there. - Call the fire department from your cell phone outside, or your neighbor's home not from yours! - Don't return to your home until the fire officials say that it is all right to do so. - There are situations where a smoke alarm may not be effective to protect against fire as noted by the NFPA and UL.
-For instance: - Smoking in bed. - Leaving children unsupervised. - Cleaning with flammable liquids, such as gasoline. - Fires where the victim is intimate with a flaming initiated fire; for example, when a person's clothes catch fire while cooking. - Fires where the smoke is prevented from reaching the detector due to a closed door or other obstruction. - Incendiary fires where the fire grows so rapidly that an occupant's egress is blocked even with properly located detectors.
+Breathe shallowly through a cloth, wet if possible. - Once outside, go to your selected meeting place and make sure everyone is there.

+- Call the fire department from your neighbor's home not from yours! - Don't return to your home until the fire officials say that it is all right to do so.

+There are situations where a smoke alarm may not be effective to protect against fire.
+For instance:

+- Smoking in bed. - Leaving children unsupervised. - Cleaning with flammable liquids, such as gasoline. - Fires where the victim is intimate with a flaming initiated fire; for example, when a person's clothes catch fire while cooking. - Fires where the smoke is prevented from reaching the detector due to a closed door or other obstruction. - Incendiary fires where the fire grows so rapidly that an occupant's egress is blocked even with properly located detectors lonization type smoke alarms use a very small amount of a radioactive element in the sensing chamber to enable detection of visible and invisible combustion products.
+The radioactive element is safely contained in the chamber and requires no adjustments or maintenance.
+This smoke alarm meets or exceeds all government standards.
+It is manufactured and distributed under license from the U.S. Nuclear Regulatory Commission.